Insurance Requirements for Vehicles in New Mexico

 Military Drivers in New Mexico

-New Mexico has about 13,000 active-duty military personnel living in the state and more than 171,000 veterans.
-If you’re stationed in New Mexico or call it home while away on military duty, insurance companies in the Land of Enchantment, as the state is known, offer discounts for military members and veterans..
+New Mexico has over 11,000 active-duty military personnel living in the state and more than 150,000 veterans.
+If you're stationed in New Mexico or call it home while away on military duty, insurance companies in the Land of Enchantment, as the state is known, offer discounts for military members and veterans.
 For the best price comparison, get at least three quotes from companies licensed to sell insurance in New Mexico.

-If you’re from out of state serving in New Mexico, you can choose either to drive a vehicle legally registered in your home state, or change over registration to New Mexico.
-You can save 5 percent just by registering online.
-Disabled veterans get a 50 percent reduction in the cost of their vehicle plates upon showing proof of insurance and disability status
+If you're from out of state serving in New Mexico, you can choose either to drive a vehicle legally registered in your home state, or change over registration to New Mexico (you may even be able to can also save by registering online).
+Disabled veterans get a 50 percent reduction in the cost of their vehicle plates upon showing proof of insurance and disability status.

 New Mexico also has a Heroes to Highways program that helps veterans transition from active duty to civilian jobs requiring a commercial driver's license by allowing them to substitute two years of driving heavy military vehicles for the commercial driver's license skills test.
 You will still need to take the knowledge portion of the test.

 Rollover crashes are more common among SUVs and pickups, according to researchers, but an older model SUV still has less impact on your premium than a recent model sports car.

 Military Drivers: How Premium Ranges Differ by Driver Age and Vehicle

 Age-Based Savings for New Mexico

 for service members: